 Robotic gastrointestinal surgery

-Gastrointestinal conditions can range from an annoying case of chronic heartburn to more serious diseases like cancer.
-At Legacy Emanuel, Good Samaritan and Meridian Park Medical Centers, we're able to treat a wide range of GI diseases using a robotic surgical system.
+Gastrointestinal conditions can range from an annoying case of chronic heartburn to more serious diseases such cancer.
+At Legacy Emanuel, Legacy Good Samaritan and Legacy Meridian Park medical centers, we're able to treat a wide range of GI diseases using a robotic surgical system.

 This laparoscopic surgical robot allows your surgeon's hand movements to be scaled down and translated into precise movements of micro-instruments within the operative site.
 This enhances their ability to perform complex, minimally invasive procedures with the best possible results.
 It also requires only a few small incisions, which means you can get back to daily life far more quickly than with traditional open surgery.

 Gastroesophageal reflux disease is a common disorder that affects an estimated 21 million Americans.
 Also known as chronic heartburn, it's caused by stomach acid that backs up into the esophagus, causing burning pain and irritation.

 Laparoscopic Nissen fundoplication surgery is the most common surgery used to treat chronic heartburn.
 This minimally invasive procedure strengthens the valve between the esophagus and the stomach, which keeps acid from backing up.